ardzz/pbl-psikotes/README.md

 </p>

 ## About MMPI-2 PSYCHOLOGICAL TEST
 This is a simple web application that allows users to take the MMPI-2 psychological test and get their results.
 The MMPI-2 is a psychological test that assesses personality traits and psychopathology.
 The test consists of 567 true/false questions and takes about 60-90 minutes to complete.
-The test is scored based on the user's responses and provides information about the user's personality traits, emotional functioning, and psychopathology.
+The test is scored based on the user's responses and provides information about the user's personality traits, emotional functioning, and psychopathology

 ## Installation
 1. Clone the repository